I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 b.
 Different Representatives in Prior and Subsequent Applications

-If the AC plans to act favorably in the prior application or to remand the prior application, it generally reviews the evidence in the subsequent application file (see HALLEX I-1-10-20, I-1-10-25 and I-1-10-30).
-The decision maker is then in a position to evaluate information regarding representation in both the prior and subsequent applications.
+If the AC plans to act favorably in the prior application or to remand the prior application, it generally reviews the evidence in the subsequent application file (see HALLEX I-1-10-20, I-1-10-25, and I-1-10-30).
+The decision maker can then evaluate information regarding representation in both the prior and subsequent applications.
 If at least one representative appointed in connection with the prior application did not sign the fee agreement approved in the subsequent application, the decision maker will:

-disapprove any fee agreement filed in connection with the subsequent application, and if applicable, disapprove any fee agreement filed in connection with the prior application.
-Refer to HALLEX I-1-2-119 for sample rescission and disapproval language.
+Disapprove any fee agreement filed in connection with the subsequent application and disapprove any fee agreement filed in connection with the prior application, because all appointed representatives did not sign the same fee agreement in the claim.
+Staff will use appropriate rescission and disapproval template language in HACPS or DGS.

 EXCEPTION:

-The fee agreement does not meet one of the statutory criteria for approval (e.g., provides for a fee that exceeds the lesser of 25 percent of past-due benefits or $7,200).
+The fee agreement does not meet one of the statutory criteria for approval (e.g., provides for a fee that exceeds the lesser of 25 percent of past-due benefits or the current statutory fee cap, see HALLEX I-1-2-12A).

 NOTE:

-In this scenario, OHO or AC is responsible for approving or disapproving the fee agreement and notifying the parties.
-Although there was no fee agreement in the subsequent application, the OHO or AC decision maker must consider whether a representative was appointed in the subsequent application and, if so, whether that representative is a signatory to any fee agreement filed in the prior application.
+In this scenario, the OHO or OAO decision maker is responsible for approving or disapproving the fee agreement and notifying the parties.
+Although there was no fee agreement in the subsequent application, the OHO or OAO decision maker must consider whether a representative was appointed in the subsequent application and, if so, whether that representative is a signatory to any fee agreement filed in the prior application.

 5. Two-tiered Fee Agreement

-An OHO or AC decision maker evaluates a two-tiered fee agreement (see HALLEX I-1-2-15) like any other fee agreement in the situations described in subsections D.1. through D.4., above.
-When these circumstances require the OHO or AC decision maker:
+An OHO or OAO decision maker evaluates a two-tiered fee agreement (see HALLEX I-1-2-15) like any other fee agreement in the situations described in HALLEX I-1-2-16 D.1. through D.4., above.

-not to act on the fee agreement (e.g., claimant had same representative(s) in connection with the subsequent and prior applications and AC does not reopen the determination on the subsequent application), the OHO or AC decision maker also will not rescind the previous approval or disapproval of the two-tiered fee agreement; or
+When the OHO or OAO decision maker is not required to act on the fee agreement (e.g., claimant had the same representative(s) in connection with the subsequent and prior applications and the AC does not reopen the determination on the subsequent application), the OHO or OAO decision maker also will not rescind the previous approval or disapproval of the two-tiered fee agreement.

-to act on the agreement, the OHO or AC decision maker will disapprove the fee agreement if the decision maker is rendering a decision at any stage of the process at which the agreement, by its own terms, no longer applies.
+When the OHO or OAO decision maker is required to act on the agreement, the OHO or OAO decision maker will disapprove the fee agreement if the decision maker is rendering a decision at any stage of the process at which the agreement, by its own terms, no longer applies.

-In such a situation, it is possible that a two-tiered fee agreement approved in the subsequent application may not provide, at the level of OHO or AC review, for a fee not to exceed the lesser of 25 percent of past-due benefits or $7,200 (or other specified dollar amount pursuant to the Act) (see HALLEX I-1-2-15).
+In this latter situation, it is possible that a two-tiered fee agreement approved in the subsequent application may provide for a fee that exceeds the lesser of 25 percent of past-due benefits or the current statutory fee cap at the level of OHO or AC review (see HALLEX I-1-2-12 A.).
 If so, the decision maker will identify that as the first basis for disapproving the fee agreement and, if the claimant had different representatives in the prior and subsequent applications, the decision maker will identify the exception as the second basis for disapproval.
-Refer to the examples in subsection G, below.
+Refer to the examples in HALLEX I-1-2-16 G, below.

 E. Procedure - DDS Allows a Subsequent Application